Tanzyingsz/DDM-Dissertation/Literature Review 1.0.md

 Principles
 from “Building a StoryBrand Clarify Your Message So Customers Will Listen by Donald Miller”

-The common features of a good storytelling websites case study of 10 websites that tells a good story
+case study of 10 websites that tells a good story

 ---

-### DESIGN BRIEF

 #### UX(User experience)

-##### What is interaction design
+##### Interaction design

 By definition, the word “interaction” means “an occasion when two or more people or things communicate with or react to each other”(INTERACTION | meaning in the Cambridge English Dictionary, 2020).
 When it comes to the concept of a website, the designer is actually creating a conversation and building a relationship between the platform and its customers through interaction(Nichols, 2017).
 It is crucial to make this “conversation” as natural as possible.

+As pointed out in “Don’t make me think!”
+(Krug, 2006), user tend to “scan” the web pages instead of reading words by words and only stop by the fraction that interests them.
+Therefore catching user attention with interaction design become extremely important.

 When a user comes across a good interaction system, it should be like “... interactions with a polite, considerate human. ” (Cooper, Reimann and Cronin, 2007)The reason behind is buried in the human instinct - if an object performs a certain level of interactivity, the instinct of behaving like another sentient being is activated.
 (Reeves and Nass, 1996) Thus people are able to build emotional connections with websites embedded fine interactions.

-Therefore, tell the story in an interactive way is more efficient than static.
+Therefore, tell a story in an interactive way is more efficient than static approach.

 ##### Motion, the salt of interaction design.